chingu-voyages/V61-tier2-team-23/README.md

 ## Features

 **Create Account:** Users may create an account with name, email, and password.
-This gives them the ability to track games.

 **Sign-In with Google:** [BODY]